dostavro/omf_sfa/lib/omf-sfa/am/am-rest/REST_API.md

 (2) There are some particularities in the parameters of GET commands:

-  1. The existance of at least one of 'uuid' or 'name' parameters is mandatory.
+  1. The existence of at least one of 'uuid' or 'name' parameters is mandatory.
   2. 'name' parameter is not unique in our models, thus the first of the results is returned.
 Please use 'uuid' instead when it is possible.